Anmfishe/POKER-CPP/README.md

 Other notes:

+Swapping a card discards the original card instead of putting it back into the deck as how we discussed

 I haven't had memory leaks on my last 10 runs, it should be clean

 I made it so the player could enter unsorted letters, not sure if that was required